The Overfeeding MIL…and the Overweight Child

 I’m sure there’s nothing groundbreaking or surprising to you in that paragraph–you clearly understand your MIL’s compulsion is not coming from a place of malice or a pointed commentary at you or your parenting.
 She spoils and shows love with food of the sugary, comfort variety and always has.
 She didn’t make the causation/correlation connection with her own overweight child, so asking her to make a major change for her grandchildren (who most grandparents feel automatically “entitled” to spoil…that’s the fun of grandparenting, right?) is an understandably tall order.

-Is it possible to get her to talk with your pediatrician, like you did with your husband?
+Have her speak with your daughter’s pediatrician: Is it possible to get her to talk with your pediatrician, like you did with your husband?
 Since harming her beloved grandchildren is probably the last thing she wants (or for you to revoke babysitting privileges), she might really need a come-to-Jesus moment with an Actual Doctor In A White Coat detailing the various health problems she’s setting the stage for with every batch of cookies and giant portion of pasta while your daughter struggles to reach a healthy weight.

-On a practical note, I’d suggest buying a full serving set of portion-control/portion-guidance plates for your children and ask her to always use those plates when she serves them meals and snacks.
+Purchase portion -guidance plates: On a practical note, I’d suggest buying a full serving set of portion-control/portion-guidance plates for your children and ask her to always use those plates when she serves them meals and snacks.
 (Amazon sells a wide variety of these for toddlers, kids, teens and adults.)
 Prepare for her to be completely shocked at how “little” food these plates allow, but stay patient and explain that yeah, for real, that’s a healthy portion size for their age and development.

-If she continues to break the rules and sneak in junk food and gigantic second helpings, you’re probably going to need to start sending your children over to her house with all their meals and snacks in tow, pre-portioned and pre-approved.
+Prepare food to send with the kids when they stay with her: If she continues to break the rules and sneak in junk food and gigantic second helpings, you’re probably going to need to start sending your children over to her house with all their meals and snacks in tow, pre-portioned and pre-approved.
 You can fake apologize for being a “spaz”, but you’ve already made it blindingly clear to her that this is important and she needs to knock it off.
 If she can’t prove capable of exercising good judgement around your children, some of the freedoms she currently enjoys with them will simply have to be revoked.
 Her own complicated relationship with food makes this hard, yes.
 But it’s still not impossible.
 Swap junk food for any other thing a reasonable babysitter must avoid giving to her charges at the request of the parents: allergens, choking hazards, sharp objects, keys to the car, etc. She’s just not taking it seriously.
 (Imagine if your doctor prescribed your daughter medicine that your MIL refused to give her!
 Her diet, at this point, IS that medicine.)

 You say you’re unsure of how much to dig your heels in over this, and while I’ve typically defaulted to a non-micromanaging/anti-control freak approach that doesn’t stress TOO much about an occasional treat or spoiling at Grandma’s house, your situation is…not that.
 She’s around your kids enough to undermine your daughter’s progress.
 And I’d say as long as your daughter is under a doctor’s care and orders for weight-related issues, you can (and probably should) dig your heels in as deep as possible.
 If Grandma could just tone down the junk food buffet to one special treat a visit, that’d be a fair compromise.
 But until she shows you she’s capable of that kind of restraint, keep pushing back.
 (And since you’ve successfully gotten your husband on board, he is MORE THAN WELCOME to speak up and help you out here as well, considering it’s HIS MOTHER.)